tylerjohnst/bookworm/README.md

 # Copyright

-Copyright (c) 2011 Jason L Perry.
+Copyright (c) 2011 Tyler Johnston.
 See LICENSE for details.